Announcement:3 April 2016

 The Harare Zimbabwe Temple will be constructed on the site of the stake center for the Harare Zimbabwe Stake on Enterprise Road in the Highlands neighborhood of Harare.
 President Russell M. Nelson toured the site while visiting Harare on April 17, 2018, as part of his world ministry.

 In April 2016, at the Sunday morning session of the 186th Annual General Conference, President Thomas S. Monson announced the construction of the first temple in Zimbabwe in the capital city of Harare, much to the rejoicing of the Zimbabwean Saints who had prayed and prepared for this day for many years.

-The Harare Zimbabwe Temple will be the seventh temple built in Africa and the first built in Zimbabwe.
+The Harare Zimbabwe Temple will be the eighth temple built in Africa and the first built in Zimbabwe.